Before we start with my 4 favorite head voice exercises, let's talk a bit about this sneaky term head voice. It used to mean:

 Exercise 1.
 Sighing and humming

-00:34 in the above video.
-You can feel head resonance by putting one hand right under your skull in the back of your neck.
-(We also did this with the hand trap in the resonance exercises).
-Start with humming, and see if you feel vibrations there.
-Make sure you relax your muscles, make it a bit like a sigh.
-If you feel your sound is too airy (you can tell if you quickly run out of air, or if it sound airy in recordings), try not to exhale too much.
-You can also put your fingers under your cheek bones and feel the vibrations there.
+(00:34 in the video.)
+You can feel head resonance by putting one hand right under your skull at the back of your neck (we did this with the hand trap in the resonance exercises).
+Start humming and see if you feel vibrations there.
+Relax your muscles and make it a bit like a sigh.
+If your sound is too airy (you run out of air quickly, or it sounds airy in recordings), don't exhale so much.
+You can also put your fingers under your cheekbones and feel the vibrations there

-Next step: sigh and hum on an exercise, for example mm mm mm mm mm (1-2-3-2-1).
-2:49 in the above video.
+Next, sigh and hum on an exercise, for example mm-mm-mm-mm-mm (1-2-3-2-1).
 Make sure you sigh.
-By the way, you can have this head voice quality, this 'sighy' quality, also in the low notes.
+You can have this ‘sighy’ head-voice quality in the low notes too.

-Personally, as I go higher, I need to close my vocal cords a bit better, and will get a bit more speaky voice.
-You can experiment and see how that goes for you.
+Personally, as I go higher I close my cords a bit better and get a slightly more speaky voice.
+Experiment and see how it goes for you.

 Exercise 2.
 About to sneeze/yawn

-6:28 in the above video.
-Try with me: make a sound as if you are about to sneeze.
-That will get you a head voice that is a bit richer: the sound right before you would sneeze.
-We will make that sound on 'hoaw' (3-2-1).
+(6:28.)
+Make a sound as if you're about to sneeze.
+That gives you a slightly richer head voice, the sound right before a sneeze.
+We'll make it on ‘hoaw’ (3-2-1).

-Play around with the amount of air and pay attention to what that does to your throat.
-Different people can tolerate more or less air going through their vocal cords.
-I don't like it, personally.
-But some might not mind it so much.
-In the long run, I wouldn't recommend being in your head voice all the time.
+Play with the amount of air and notice what it does to your throat.
+Different people tolerate more or less air through the cords.
+I don't love it personally, but some don't mind.
+In the long run, I wouldn't recommend living in your head voice all the time.

 Exercise 3.
 Owl noises

-10:55 in the above video.
+(10:55.)
 Slide from bottom to top and back.
-We're looking for an almost spooky voice.
-Some people think of a ghost, which is a slightly different sound, but same principle. it gets you more head voice.
-It will also help you go to the low notes with that quality.
+We're after an almost spooky voice.
+Some people think of a ghost, a slightly different sound but the same principle, which gets you more head voice.
+It also helps you take that quality into the low notes.

 Exercise 4.
 The yoga teacher voice

-13:37 in the above video.
-To have a direct access to the head voice when you're singing a song.
-Your sound should always be clear and exist in the resonances and not be 'sent out'.
-When singing in head voice, the sound can sometimes be a bit too dark and unclear.
-My tip to make people still understand you while using head voice, is to use the yoga teacher voice.
-Talk like you're calming someone down.
-First say the words in the yoga teacher voice, then put it on the notes.
+(13:37.)
+For direct access to head voice while singing a song.
+Your sound should stay clear and live in the resonances, not be ‘sent out.’
+In head voice the sound can get a bit too dark and unclear, so to stay understandable, use the yoga teacher voice: talk as if you're calming someone down.
+First say the words in that voice, then put them on the notes.

 General advice

-We are not looking for a powerful sound: that would be the chest voice.
-We're looking for something that is quite soft.
-Also, it doesn't need to be very airy, it will be more so than chest voice, but it is your artistic choice how airy to make it.
+We're not after a powerful sound, that would be chest voice.
+We want something quite soft.
+It doesn't have to be very airy, it'll be more airy than chest voice, but how airy is your artistic choice.

 If by this point you are wondering: can there be a sound which has both chest AND head function?
 The answer is yes.
 It’s called: mixed voice (spoiler: every sound you sing is mixed, but there are mixes which are mostly head or mostly chest).